 In the following years and centuries, the castle witnessed a rather turbulent history.
 In 1470 it was handed over to the counts Trapp, a noble family from Styria affiliated with the Austrian emperor.
 Soon the castle had to be rennovated due to a fire and the medieval castle turned into a residence.
 Threatened by decay, the castle was given to the Province of Trento, rennovated and made a remote seat of the Castello del Buonconsiglio Museum.

-Two mighty elliptical walls featuring a length of 250 and 55 metres surround the castle.
+Two mighty elliptical walls featuring a length of 250 and a width of 55 metres surround the castle.
 Worth seeing are also the dark castle gate, the drawbridge, the crenels and the arena.

 Opening hours museum: